Joao4569/farm_fresh/README.md

 - I then proceeded to add product, with and without images and found that the add product functionality is working exactly as expected.

+- Once all product admin functions and links were in place, I then proceeded to add, edit and delete products and found that all CRUD functionality and links were working as expected.

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.